University of Health Sciences, Lahore: Research

 At present, extensive on-campus research is going on in 183 areas including Asthma, Diabetes, Tuberculosis, Typhoid, Infertility, Environmental Pollution, various types of Cancer, Genetic Disorders, Consanguinity, DNA Analysis, Developmental Abnormalities, Metabolic Syndromes, Hepatitis B and C, Liver and Renal Disorders.

 A high-tech resource lab and an experimental research lab (Animal House) have been established for research purposes.

 Library

 The university library acts as a resource center.
 Latest editions of medical books are acquired to cater the information needs of students and faculty with access to HEC digital library with more than 23,000 online journals with full text/abstracts and 40,000 online books.
 A reference service is provided to students especially using MEDLINE and MEDLAR databases.

 International collaboration

 Within a short time of its formation, university has developed collaboration with several international institutes.
-Prominent among them are Duke University, University of Texas Houston, University of Pittsburgh, Center of Disease Control (CDC) United States, University of Liverpool, University of Glasgow, University of Nottingham, University of Reims Champagne-Ardenne and University of Münster.
+Prominent among them are Duke University, University of Texas Houston, University of Pittsburgh, Centers for Disease Control and Prevention (CDC) United States, University of Liverpool, University of Glasgow, University of Nottingham, University of Reims Champagne-Ardenne and University of Münster.

 In July 2019, Javed Akram, Vice Chancellor of University of Health Sciences, Lahore signed the 'Kunming Declaration' to become founder member of 'South and Southeast Asian Medical Education and Service Alliance (SSAMESA).